nenorrell/daisy-ui-react/README.md

 ```

 ## Contributing
-For contributing to this project, please see Please see [Contributing Guidelines](https://github.com/nenorrell/daisy-ui-react/blob/master/CONTRIBUTING.md)
+For contributing to this project, please see [Contributing Guidelines](https://github.com/nenorrell/daisy-ui-react/blob/master/CONTRIBUTING.md)